 3. Risk of damage

-Since the database is a one-stop for storing and managing all the information of the business, the damage caused to it can affect all the applications.
+Since the database is a one-stop for storing and managing all the business information, the damage caused to it can affect all the applications.
 It is at risk of physical damage as well as logical errors, causing data losses.
 Additionally, natural disasters can destroy its entire infrastructure.
 But, there is no need to worry, as disaster recovery combats these problems.

 4. Substantial conversion costs

 If you are planning to switch to a database system from your existing file-based system, then remember that the conversion costs will be extensive.
 But, the traditional file-based system is only suitable for small businesses.
 If your business is growing, it’s time to switch to a database system.
-It takes a few months to switch to a database system, and the cost incurred can feel like a pinch.
-Considering it stores and manages all the information of the business in one place, it is a suitable option, and profitable in long run.
+It takes a few months to switch to a database system sometimes.
+However, considering it stores and manages all the information of the business in one place, it is a suitable option and profitable in long run.